 Locate the Live and Neutral Wires

 The first step is to locate the live and neutral wires in your electrical box.
 A traditional toggle light switch has two black screws.
-It does not matter which one you use for the live connection or which one you use for the load connection.
+It does not matter which one you use for the live connection or use for the load connection.
 The switch makes the connection or breaks the link to the load.

-After I removed the existing wallplate and pulled out the switches, connections for the live and neutral wires were easy to see.
+After I removed the existing wallplate and pulled out the existing switches, connections for the live and neutral wires were easy to see.

 Prepare the Neutral Wire Connection